-$^{^{\}rm 13}$ This role is fulfilled by the BW Opal FPSO Offshore Installation Manager (OIM)
+$^{13}$ This role is fulfilled by the BW Opal FPSO Offshore Installation Manager (OIM)

-$^{^{\}rm 14}$ This role fulfilled by the BW Opal FPSO Senior Operations Technician
+&lt;sup>14 This role fulfilled by the BW Opal FPSO Senior Operations Technician

 Field-based position Main responsibilities Deploys and implements spill control/response strategy resources to contain and control the spill incident, as per advice from the Emergency Coordinator / Incident Commander / Division Commander.
 Refer to the BW Opal ERP (BAF-213 6896) for further description of roles and responsibilities.
-Relet to the BW Opar ERF (BRF-213 0090) for further description of foles and responsibilities.
 Medical Evacuation Team Manages all medical and transportation requirements related to injured personnel to get them to an appropriate medical facility.
 Refer to the Medical Evacuation Procedure (SO-91-IF-00020) for detailed descriptions of roles and responsibilities within the Medical Evacuation Team.
-Source Control Branch Responds to incidents involving well loss of containment to stop the flow of oil to sea.
-Refer to the Santos Source Control Planning and Response Guideline (DR-00-OZ-20001) for detailed descriptions of roles and responsibilities within the Source Control Branch.
-Wildlife Response Branch Responds to oiled wildlife incidents to minimise the impacts to wildlife.
-Refer to the Santos Oiled Wildlife Response Framework Plan (7700-650-PLA-0017) for a description of the wildlife response branch and the Santos Incident Management Handbook for detailed descriptions of roles and responsibilities within the Oiled Wildlife Response Branch.
+Source Control Responds to incidents involving well loss of containment to stop the flow of oil to sea.
+Branch Refer to the Santos Source Control Planning and Response Guideline (DR-00-OZ-20001) for detailed descriptions of roles and responsibilities within the Source Control Branch.
+Wildlife Response Responds to oiled wildlife incidents to minimise the impacts to wildlife.
+Branch Refer to the Santos Oiled Wildlife Response Framework Plan (7700-650-PLA-0017) for a description of the wildlife response branch and the Santos Incident Management Handbook for detailed descriptions of roles and responsibilities within the Oiled Wildlife Response Branch.
 Monitoring Branch Monitors the effectiveness of response strategies Monitors impacts to sensitive receptors (and their recovery) from an oil spill and associated response actions.
 Refer to the Santos Northern Australia OSM-BIP (7715-650-ERP-0003) for detail on OSM roles and responsibilities.